Two men arrested for disposing body behind Tabb Library

-YORKTOWN, Va. — Local law enforcement agencies worked together to find and apprehend two men who allegedly disposed of a body behind Tabb Library.
+YORKTOWN, Va. — Local law enforcement agencies worked together to apprehend two men who allegedly dumped a body behind a library in Yorktown.

-Kevin Dunn and Robert Carroll were both charged with unlawful disposal of a body.
-Their arrests come after police found a body behind Tabb Library on Monday.
+Kevin Dunn and Robert Carroll were arrested on Tuesday.
+Their arrests come after police found a body wrapped in plastic behind Tabb Library on Monday.

+Robert Carroll, 42, was charged with strangulation of another, prohibition against concealment of a dead body, and unlawful disposal of a dead body.

+Kevin S. Dunn, 43 was only charged with unlawful disposal of a dead body.

 Officers were called to the 100 block of Long Green Boulevard early Monday morning to investigate a "suspicious incident."
-That quickly escalated to a death investigation after a body wrapped in plastic was discovered in the wood line behind the library, not far from the YMCA.
+That quickly escalated to a death investigation after the body was discovered in the wood line behind the library, not far from the YMCA.

 RELATED: Body found behind Tabb Library in York County